State Environmental Policy Act (SEPA)

 The North Carolina Environmental Policy Act was originally adopted in 1971, Chapter 113A Pollution Control and Environmental Article 1 Environmental Policy Act.
 This policy encourages wise, productive and beneficial use of the state's natural resources.
 The policy also encourages maintaining a healthy environment, preserving the state's natural beauty and creating public awareness of the environment through education.
 When applicable, the policy requires state agencies to consider and report the environmental aspects and consequences of actions involving spending public funds or using public land; and to provide means to implement these purposes.

 On June 19, 2015, Governor Pat McCrory signed Session Law 2015-90, 2015 SEPA Reform, into law.
 This law transformed the criteria significantly in which a SEPA review would be required.
-SEPA now involves significant expenditure of public money or use of public land for projects and programs significantly affecting the quality of the environment of the state.
+Key criteria must now be considered to determine if a proposed action may require a SEPA review: significant expenditure of public money or use of public land for projects and programs significantly affecting the quality of the environment of the state.

 When Does SEPA Apply?